- University of Southern California (J.D., 1984)

 - Los Angeles Magazine, Southern California “Super Lawyers” (2004-2017)

-- Mr. Schwartz is the author of four chapters in the 2011 Oxford University Press treatise Entertainment Litigation and the 2014 revision, Entertainment Law & Litigation: COPYRIGHT (direct infringement and secondary liability), and LAW OF IDEAS.
+- Mr. Schwartz is the author of four chapters in the 2011 Oxford University Press treatise Entertainment Litigation and the 2014 revision, Entertainment Law & Litigation: Copyright (direct infringement), Copyright (secondary liability), Law of Ideas/Contracts/Credit and Trademark & Unfair Competition.

 - Board of Directors, Chairperson, Bet Tzedek Legal Services